aquiladive/A-Day-in-Utopia/README.md

 # A Day in Utopia
 You are an archaeologist who has long been searching for the mysterious vanished town of Utopia.
-When you believe you've finally found it, you amass a team of eleven for the expedition.
+When you believe you've finally found it, you amass a team of eleven for the expedition and set off.
 But there is a reason why the town vanished as it did, and perhaps you would have been better off never looking into it at all...

 'A Day in Utopia' is a text adventure RPG with battle mechanics, based on the Chinese webnovel "Lord of the Mysteries" (LOTM) but capable of standing independently to some extent.
 It is a non-profit transformative work adhering to the principles of fair use.